rnreich/recursive-symmetric-adversarial-ensemble/README.md

 target_synapse = np.argmin(predictions) if autonomous else count%NUM_SYNAPSES

-3. before any training, get predictions from operator (binary)
+3. before any training, get predictions from operator (binary). lc_pred proves that the synapse can predict the same result from just the latent map

 f_pred = synapses[target_synapse][COMP_OP].predict(train_x)